 Pablo is running in a half marathon at a velocity of 3 m/s.
 Another runner, Jacob, is 50 meters behind Pablo with the same velocity.
 Jacob begins to accelerate at 0.05 m/s2. (a) How long does it take Jacob to catch Pablo? (b) What is the distance covered by Jacob? (c) What is the final velocity of Jacob?

-Unreasonable results A runner approaches the finish line and is 75 m away; her average speed at this position is 8 m/s.
-She decelerates at this point at 0.5 m/s2.
+Unreasonable results A runner approaches the finish line and is 75 m away; her speed at this position is 8 m/s.
+She accelerates opposite to the motion at this point at 0.5 m/s2.
 How long does it take her to cross the finish line from 75 m away?
 Is this reasonable?

 Compare the distance traveled of an object that undergoes a change in velocity that is twice its initial velocity with an object that changes its velocity by four times its initial velocity over the same time period.
 The accelerations of both objects are constant.